minsuk1003/minsuk1003.github.io/_posts/project/2017-05-03-javascripten.md

 ---
 layout: post
 title: What's Jekyll?
-date: 2024-05-12
+date: {}
 category: project
 description: >
   Jekyll is a static site generator, an open-source tool for creating simple yet powerful websites of all shapes and sizes.
+published: false
 ---